ttrevorreese/Boolean-Hooligans/Meeting Minutes/Sprint 2 Meeting Minutes.md

 		starting once we submit the work for Sprint 2.
 We set up the Kanban/Sprint board so that we have all of the bits and pieces laid out and organized so we can visualize what needs to be done.

+	Meeting 3 - 04 March
+		We began to reformat the work done in Sprint 1 in order to have better organization within GitHub.
+PDFs and DOCXs are not well-supported, so we began conversion to MD (markdown) files.
+This is to be done by submission time.